nf-core/genomeassembler/docs/usage.md

 ## Introduction

 This pipeline is designed to assemble haploid (or diploid inbred) genomes from long-reads. `nf-core/genomeassembler` can take ONT and HiFi reads, and supports different assembly strategies.
 The pipeline can also integrate information on a reference genome (e.g. closely related individual) and short-reads for quality control.
 This pipeline can perform assembly, polishing, scaffolding and annotation lift-over from a reference genome.
-It currently does not support phasing or HiC scaffolding.
+Phasing or HiC scaffolding are currently unsupported.

 ## Samplesheet input